tadaspetra/nextjs-video-call/BLOG.md

 * Videos of all the participants
 * End call button

 The interesting part is displaying the videos of all the participants.
-In order to do that we need to create our Agora client and pass it to the `AgoraRTCProvider`, which initializes and gives us access to the Agora RTC service.
-Inside this we can now display the videos component and an end call button:
+To do that we need to create our Agora client and pass it to the `AgoraRTCProvider`, which initializes and gives us access to the Agora RTC service.
+Inside this, we can now display the videos component and an end-call button:

 ```tsx
 const client = useRTCClient(AgoraRTC.createClient({ codec: "vp8", mode: "rtc" }));